Sugiura-gun: Formation

 Takashi Sugiura and Kazma Sakamoto shared a feud after the events from the fourth night of the NOAH Navigation For Progress 2019 from February 24, where Sakamoto teamed up with "Hooligans" stablemates Cody Hall, Maybach Taniguchi, Mitsuya Nagai and Yuji Hino to face the team of Sugiura, Akitoshi Saito, Kinya Okada, Masao Inoue and Yoshiki Inamura in a loser unit must disband match.
-The bout concluded after Sugiura pinned Sakamoto, attracting the disbanding of "Hooligans" in the processs.
+The bout concluded after Sugiura pinned Sakamoto, attracting the disbanding of "Hooligans" in the process.
 Sakamoto wanted to take revenge on Sugiura so at NOAH Great Voyage In Yokohama, an even promoted on March 10, 2019, they faced each other in a singles match, bout which solded with the victory of Sugiura.
 Sakamoto however brought Nosawa Rongai to ringside with the latter not getting involved in their match.
-After the bout concluded, all three of them shook hands and alligned each other to found the unit which was later announced to go under the name of "Sugiura-gun".
+After the bout concluded, all three of them shook hands and aligned each other to found the unit which was later announced to go under the name of "Sugiura-gun".